 Selecting The Perfect Ring

-Now that you’ve done some planning, it’s time for the fun part: picking an engagement ring.
+Now that you've done some planning, it's time for the fun part: picking an engagement ring.
 These gorgeous, romantic accessories have two parts: the setting and center stone.
 The former consists of the band, mount, and any accent diamonds.
 Meanwhile, the center stone (usually a diamond) is the gemstone that defines the piece.
 Be aware that not all settings can hold every gem, so always ensure it fits.
-Check out our guide on 101 engagement ring keyterms to learn all the terms you'll need to know when finding your ring!
+It is always great to get a full understanding of the engagement ring keyterms you will hear and see as you do your shopping so do your reasearch!

 A Suitable Setting